International Health and Sustainable Development

 About the Department

-International health and development has played a vital role in achieving the school’s mission and is a critical part of Tulane’s identify.
+International health and development has played a vital role in achieving the school’s mission and is a critical part of Tulane’s identity.
 The international health and development program began in the 1970’s as an interdisciplinary program, and in 1993, the Department of International Health and Development was formally established and first admitted students into its master’s and doctoral programs.
 Department and school faculty partner with ministries of health, community organizations, and other non-government organizations to address the pressing health problems that impact populations globally.
 We have long and deep connections in the countries in which we work, with a strong focus on local capacity building.

 To achieve a world in which everyone can live healthy, fulfilling lives, regardless of place and circumstance.

-To improve the health and wellbeing of vulnerable populations around the world by eliminating health inequities and promoting human rights and social justice for all persons.
+To improve the health and well-being of vulnerable populations around the world by eliminating health inequities and promoting human rights and social justice for all persons.
 We aim to achieve our mission by being a global leader and partner in: